xboxhacker/OpenFeeder/README.md

 Advanced Operation:
 * Both the tapeGuide and the exitGuide are adjustable for paper tapes heights and embossed tapes heights.
 See examples in photos folder.
 * Wider tapes can be used by changing the tapeGuide width and the 8mm brass standoff height.
+* As tapeAdvanceArm is pressed, the one way bearing is locked in rotation, thus turning the tapeSprocket.
+Once the tapeAdvanceArm is released, the one way bearing un-locks and allows the arm to return to the ready position.